HoLyVieR/http-security-headers/README.md

 # HTTP Security Headers

 Command line utilities that helps you analyze the security header of a website.
-It also display header like "Content-Security-Policy" in a human readable way.
+It provides the following features :

+ - Display the raw header
+ - Display a parsed view for the security headers
+   - Content-Security-Policy
+   - Public-Key-Pins
+   - Strict-Transport-Security
+   - X-Content-Type-Options
+   - X-Frame-Options
+   - X-XSS-Protection
+ - Analyze the value of the headers and display error, warning and notable information about those value.

 # How to use

-    python security-headers.py https://www.facebook.com --output_type html --output_file facebook.html
+    python security-headers.py https://www.facebook.com --output_file facebook.html

 # Help